From Absolute to Relative Code Comprehensibility Prediction: Comparing Relative vs Absolute Comprehensibility Prediction

 \section{Comparing Relative vs Absolute Comprehensibility Prediction}

-We compare ML performance on AC and RC prediction to validate our hypothesis that predicting RC is more effective than predicting absolute comprehensibility (AC) and to measure the difference in effectiveness.
+In this section, we directly compare model performance on AC and RC prediction to validate our conjecture that predicting RC is more effective than predicting AC, and to measure the difference in effectiveness.
+We do this based on our answers to \textbf{\ref{rq:predict_ac}} and \textbf{\ref{rq:predict_rc}} in the previous sections.
 We aim to answer the following research question: